Tiger Woods Reveals His Unbelievable Former Daily Routine

 Related: Rory McIlroy’s gym routine revealed

-And he had revealed just what his daily routine entailed in his pre-Genesis Open press conference.
+And he] revealed just what his daily routine entailed last year at the Genesis Open.
+It’s quite astounding.

 Woods said, “JT was asking me this on a flight, ‘what did you used to do when you were about my age?'”